SuperCompUCSD/SuperCompUCSD.github.io/content/pages/projects.md

 ## 1. Raspberry Pi Cluster
 **Description:**
+We will be setting up a Raspberry Pi "supercomputing" cluster with industry standard software practices and try running some parallel applications with it.

-The project will provide an opportunity to sharpen basic hardware and software skill.
+The project will provide an opportunity to sharpen basic hardware and software skills.
 Topics covered will include Linux, compilers, parallel programming, and performance tuning applications.

 No prior experience is required!

 **Learning Goals:**
-- Build a Raspberry Pi Cluster to run popular HPC benchmarks/applications.
+- Build a Raspberry Pi Cluster to run popular HPC benchmarks/applications and distributed ray tracing.
-- Compete against international teams in the Single Board Cluster competition.
+- Compete against international teams in SBCC 2024.

 **Mentors:** Paco, Matei, Yuchen